Lorain County Community College

 Retention Rate over Time

 Retention rate measures the number of first-time students who began their studies the previous fall and returned to school the following fall.
-The retention rate for full-time undergraduates at Lorain County Community College was N/A%.
-Compared with the full-time retention rate at similar Associates Colleges (60%), Lorain County Community College had a retention rate approximately the same as its peers.
+The retention rate for full-time undergraduates at Lorain County Community College was 63%.
+Compared with the full-time retention rate at similar Associates Colleges (60%), Lorain County Community College had a retention rate higher than its peers.

 This chart shows the retention rate over time at Lorain County Community College (highlighted in red) compares to similar universities.